 Discovering where one comes from seems to shrink the size of the world.
 One doesn’t feel so far from the rivers of Europe, the plains of Africa, the mountains of Asia or the jungles of South America when realizing he or she came from that part of the world.
 It leaves one feeling connected to the global community.

-Increasingly, foreigners in America are looked upon with distrust.
+Increasingly, foreigners in America are looked upon with suspicion.
 Their intentions are assumed questionable.
 Their language is different.
 Their values are different.
-They look different, dress different, worship different and behave different.
-So, at the least they are perceived suspicious; at the worst they are assumed dangerous.
+They look different, dress different, worship different, and behave different.
+So, at the very least they are perceived suspicious; at the worst they are assumed dangerous.

-Unfortunately, a vast number of Christians have forgotten the suspicion secular society has for them and have embraced suspicion for the refugee and immigrant.
+Unfortunately, Christians seem oblivious to the suspicion secular society has for them.
+Christians have embraced suspicion for the foreigner and fail to see the suspicion others have for them.
 Isn’t it ironic?
-The very angst some Christians have for the foreigner in America is the intolerance secular society has for them.
+The very angst some Christians have for the foreigner resembles the intolerance secular society has for them.

 It is spiritually dangerous to neglect, mistreat or shun a person because of a political or biblical principle.
 Let me give an example.
-Biblically and politically I am pro-life, but that does not give me permission to neglect, mistreat or shun the person God places in my path who does not hold my value on this issue.
+Biblically and politically I am pro-life, but that does not give me permission to neglect, mistreat or shun the person God places in my path who does not hold that value.
 My political and biblical value of life does not give me a pass to be mean or hateful to a pro-choice person.
 The same holds true with immigration.